 What other evidence is showing weakness in the market?

-Glad you asked!
 A sign of further weakness is being shown by Crude Oil ($CL_F, $USO), and High Yield Corporate Debt (HYG).
 As we take a look at the first picture of Crude Oil below we broke down out of a bullish symmetrical triangle.
-While this pattern generally signifies a bullish pattern, we broke towards the downside and think that we see ~$35.1 and even $30 per barrel of crude oil before we even try to retest $44 again due to the nature of this pattern.
+While this pattern generally signifies a bullish pattern, we broke towards the downside and think that we see ~$35 per barrel of crude oil before we even try to retest $44 again due to the nature of this pattern.

 In the High Yield Corporate Debt space or $HYG is breaking down out of a bearish symmetrical pattern on the daily and weekly charts.
 In addition, lower prices were confirmed by a negative divergence in the RSI, a momentum indicator, and MACD (Moving Average Convergence Divergence) Indicator that we look to determine if we should be buying or selling when prices hit new highs.
 So even as prices in the High Yield Debt space were testing levels of $85.39 the indicator was not getting overbought (overbought is generally considered around 70) with a reading of 63.

 In the last week of August we had the VIX moving up while prices continued to rise in the indices this meant we were likely to see some volatility soon.
-Boy did we get it this week and now the VIX has confirmed an outside and up week reversal potential hitting at further volatility in the near term suggesting large cash positions, more volatility in the near term and shorter term trades.
+Boy did we get it this week!
+Now the VIX has confirmed an outside and up week reversal potential hitting at further volatility in the near term suggesting large cash positions, more volatility in the near term and shorter term trades.

-As always we will continue to be disciplined with both are long and short positions as market participants looking for the best setups to take.
+As always we will continue to be disciplined with both our long and short positions as market participants looking for the best setups to take.
 Enjoy your labor day weekend!